Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 Illinois Stats and Trends

-- Illinois has four wins against the spread in eight games this year.

-- The Fighting Illini have been underdogs by 1.5 points or more six times this season and are 4-2 ATS in those matchups.
+- So far this year, the Fighting Illini have been installed as underdogs by a 1.5-point margin or more six times and are 4-2 ATS in those games.

-- Illinois' games this season have hit the over on two of eight set point totals (25%).

-- Illinois is 1-2 against the spread and 2-1 overall in games when it records more than 22.6 points.
+- Illinois is 1-2 against the spread and 2-1 overall when the team records more than 22.6 points.

-- In games that Illinois churns out more than 370.1 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Illinois amasses more than 370.1 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Fighting Illini have turned the ball over nine times, one fewer times than the Scarlet Knights have forced turnovers (10).